 Tip #3: Metrics aren’t enough

-Don’t simply create dashboards with displaying your metrics.
+Don’t simply create dashboards displaying your metrics.
 Statistics don’t speak for themselves and require interpretation by skilled analysts combining both the art and science of analytics to uncover actionable insights from your metrics.

 While we’re on the topic of dashboards, think about issues related to the level of analysis appropriate for different users.
 For instance, the VP marketing needs a broad overview of metrics related to the entire product bundle, while brand managers need a more detailed view of just the products they handle.